 What Percentage Should I Be Saving for Retirement?

 An easy answer is to put a certain percentage away each month.
 If this is your method, then you simply need to put away a predetermined amount each month.
-Most experts agree that you should be working towards putting fifteen percent of your gross earnings into retirement each month.
+Most experts agree that you should be working towards putting 15% of your gross earnings into retirement each month.
 However, if you aren’t saving anything you can start by contributing up to your employer's match and then work your way up.
 Another easy way is to start by putting your raises into your retirement fund.
-If you are just starting to save fore retirement and you are worried about finding the money start with five percent and then increase it each year until you reach fifteen percent.
+If you are just starting to save for retirement and you are worried about finding the money start with 5% and then increase it each year until you reach 15%.

 Are There Other Methods to Make Sure I Am Saving Enough?

-What Accounts Should I Use to Save for Retirement?
+The Accounts You Should Use to Save for Retirement

 What About If I Retire Early?